junxit/us-congress-bills-113/metadata.md

 - 2014-05-22 — Committee on Foreign Relations.
 Reported by Senator Menendez with amendments.
 With written report No. 113-175.
 - 2014-05-22 — Committee on Foreign Relations.
 Reported by Senator Menendez with amendments.
 With written report No. 113-175.
 - 2014-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 401.
+- 2014-12-08 — Amendment SA 3974 agreed to in Senate by Unanimous Consent.
+- 2014-12-08 — Amendment SA 3974 proposed by Senator Reid for Senator Menendez. (consideration: CR S6398) In the nature of a substitute.
+- 2014-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S6396-6398)
+- 2014-12-08 — Passed Senate with an amendment by Voice Vote. (text: CR S6396-6398)
+- 2014-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S6396-6398)
+- 2014-12-08 — Senate amendment agreed to: Amendment SA 3974 agreed to in Senate by Unanimous Consent.
+- 2014-12-08 — Senate amendment agreed to: Amendment SA 3974 agreed to in Senate by Unanimous Consent.
+- 2014-12-08 — Senate amendment proposed (on the floor): Amendment SA 3974 proposed by Senator Reid for Senator Menendez.(consideration: CR S6398)
+- 2014-12-08 — Senate amendment submitted